Top 8 Enterprise Video Platforms for 2022

 Be sure the EVP you choose meets your organizational needs while leaving room to evolve with future growth.
 With these qualifications in mind, here are the best eight EVPs on the market today.

-BridTV is an EVP focused squarely on ad revenue by monetizing content through video advertising.
-The platform boasts a lightweight HTML5 player along with many features aimed at producing ads employing the latest technology, including VAST & VPAID ad tags, waterfalling, and Google IMA SDK integration.
+TargetVideo is an EVP focused squarely on video monetization.
+The platform boasts a lightweight HTML5 player, uses a reliable CDN and offers a range of content management tools, such as analytics and ad-based monetization.
+The platform includes many features aimed at producing ads employing the latest technology, including VAST & VPAID ad tags, waterfalling, and Google IMA SDK integration.

 Pros: